 Whatever the size, shape or construction you choose for your outdoor container garden, be sure to match plants according to their needs.
 Group shade-loving plants (think Creeping Jenny, Impatiens, and Begonias) together.
 Sun-loving plants such as Pentas, Petunias and certain types of daisies go well together in a bright spot.

-Enjoy your indoor and outdoor space this summer and fall with these organizational and decorating tips!
+Enjoy your indoor and outdoor space with these organizational and decorating tips!
 Have any other suggestions?
-Share them with us below or tag us on social media.
+Share them with us below or tag us on social media and get inspired on all of our channels: Facebook, Twitter, Instagram and Pinterest.